 Subjective assessments can be used to provide valuable context, but it’s important to objectively quantify and demonstrate an employee’s performance to decrease bias, especially when making decisions regarding compensation or promotions.

-To assess employee data effectively, you’ll need the right People Analytics platform.
+To assess employee data effectively, you’ll need the right people operations platform.

 But your software shouldn’t be viewed as one more system you have to juggle.
 Instead, it should integrate with your existing HR tech stack to pull stats from a variety of sources so you’ll have one place to access data to make informed, strategic decisions.
 And when your data is stored in a centralized location, you’ll reduce time spent finding and navigating spreadsheets and spend more energy using your data to do what’s best for your people.